Marrieto/1DV610-L2/TestCases.md

 2. Enter an ID of a note that isn't displayed in the list.
 3. Click _Remove note with id_.
 #### Output
-1. A message with "No note with that id." is displayed.
+1. A message with "Remove note error: no note with that ID found." is displayed.
 #### Status
-_Failed_
+_Success_